-Continuous service is service undertaken on a continuous basis for or in connection with the Presbyterian Church of Victoria in any one or more of the categories of service listed in regulation 3(b).
+Continuous service is service undertaken on a continuous basis for or in connection with the

+Presbyterian Church of Victoria within the scope of regulation 3(a).
 For the purpose of these regulations:

-a) A person's service is taken to be continuous despite an absence from work caused by the person taking:
+- a) A person's service is taken to be continuous despite an absence from work caused by the person taking:

 - i) annual leave;

 - ii) study leave;

 - iii) long service leave;

 - iv) leave from work because of illness or injury;

 - v) carer's leave;

 - vi) paid or unpaid parental leave;

 - vii) compassionate leave, or

 - viii) any other form of paid or authorised unpaid leave in accordance with that person's employment.

 - b) A person's service is taken to be continuous despite failure by the responsible body to pay the Levy (see regulation 21) on one or more occasion.

 - c) A person's service is taken to be continuous despite an absence from work caused by termination of the person's appointment at the initiative of the responsible body, or the person, if the person is reinstated within 12 weeks.